red13dotnet/FunnyplayingTouchDelete/README.md

 If you are going for permanent removal you could probably just snip the chip (which we can now see is part U2) off its legs, or just pin 1 (output) even.

-Don't forget to solder the L R and Select wires if you still want control of brightness and the OSD, otherwise all menu options will be stuck as you last had them set.
+Don't forget to solder the L R and Select wires if you still want control of brightness and the OSD, otherwise all menu options and the brightness level will be stuck as you last had them set.